We Tried The Ordinary’s New Exfoliating Toner — & The Results Are In

 Fresh off the heels of its new-and-improved hyaluronic acid serum, The Ordinary is back with another launch to get excited about: An exfoliating toner with a milky texture (and long product name, in typical The Ordinary fashion).
 World, meet Saccharomyces Ferment 30% Milky Toner.
 (Rolls off the tongue, right?)

 I know what you’re thinking: Doesn’t The Ordinary already make an exfoliating toner?
-Yes, they do — Glycolic Acid 7% Exfoliating Toner is a longtime favorite and bestseller, but that didn’t mean there was room to grow within the toner category.
-“As much as people adore our glycolic exfoliating toner, it is an AHA product - so it’s best suited to those who respond well to using exfoliating acids,” Prudvi Kaka, Chief Scientific Officer of The Ordinary, tells Refinery29.
-“We saw the desire for a gentler and hydrating toner from The Ordinary to compliment Glycolic Acid 7% Exfoliating Toner and challenged ourselves to give our audience what they are hoping for - while introducing new skin ingredients and technologies to The Ordinary’s portfolio.”
+Yes, — Glycolic Acid 7% Exfoliating Toner is a longtime favorite and bestseller, but it seems there was a little more room to grow within the toner category.
+“As much as people adore our glycolic exfoliating toner, it is an AHA product, so it’s best suited to those who respond well to using exfoliating acids,” Prudvi Kaka, chief scientific officer of The Ordinary, tells Refinery29.
+“We saw the desire for a gentler, hydrating toner from The Ordinary to compliment Glycolic Acid 7% Exfoliating Toner and challenged ourselves to give our audience what they are hoping for, while introducing new skin ingredients and technologies to The Ordinary’s portfolio.”
 And so, Saccharomyces Ferment 30% Milky Toner was born.

 AdvertisementADVERTISEMENT

-I got the chance to visit the brand’s Toronto headquarters earlier this year, and while I was there, got a very early sample of the toner to start testing.
+I got the chance to visit the brand’s Toronto headquarters earlier this year, and while I was there, I got a very early sample of the toner to start testing.
 Right away, I loved the frosted glass bottle — a first for the brand — and the lightweight, milky texture.
-There was no hint of burning or stinging, and my skin drank the stuff right up.
-But pretty packaging aside, The Ordinary’s new toner also marks another first for the brand: An entry into the exciting world of fermented ingredients, which have been quietly trending for some time now.
+There was no hint of burning or stinging and my skin drank the stuff right up.
+Pretty packaging aside, The Ordinary’s new toner also marks another first for the brand: an entry into the exciting world of fermented ingredients, which have been quietly trending for some time now.
 (Fermented arnica is a hero ingredient in Haus Labs’ viral Triclone Skin Tech Foundation, and a patented fermented superfood complex, Hadasei-3, is also found in many Tatcha products.)

 AdvertisementADVERTISEMENT

-For $14, this beauty editor-approved product feels like such a steal — it looks and feels as luxe as other toners I’ve used that are triple the price — and I for one am excited to see how my skin continues to respond as I work my way through the bottle.
+For £12.40, this beauty editor-approved product feels like such a steal.
+It looks and feels as luxe as other toners I’ve used that are triple the price, and I for one am excited to see how my skin continues to respond as I work my way through the bottle.
 Forget hot girl summer — it’s ferment girl summer from here on out.